 Many expats move to Cyprus from the UK for the lower coast of living.
 On the whole, when moving to Cyprus from the UK, you can expect to find lower costs for things such as house prices, utilities and transportation with Cyprus offering brilliantly affordable cost of living compared to the UK.
 Whilst clothing and some groceries may cost slightly more in Cyprus due to transportation costs, this is far outweighed by other living costs in Cyprus.
 This makes Cyprus an extremely attractive option when moving from the UK.

 If you are planning on working in Cyprus, you may find steep competition for certain roles.
 Those with degrees in finance, IT, electrical engineering and telecommunications will find their skills in high demand.
 If you have a working knowledge of Greek, this can also help your career prospects in Cyprus tremendously.
 Other popular industries in Cyprus include shipping, real estate, energy and the service sector with the Public Employment Office in major towns being the first port of call for UK nationals working in Cyprus.
 You will need to register your intent to work in Cyprus and obtain a social security number in order to get a job in Cyprus.

 Top Cities in Cyprus for Expats

 These are the top cities in Cyprus for those moving from the UK to Cyprus.
 With popular British expatriate communities, they offer the perfect places to settle into life in Cyprus with a thriving community.

-If you are moving to Cyprus and looking for a trustworthy international removals service from the UK, take a look at our specialist services here.
+If you are moving to Cyprus and looking for a trustworthy international removals company then check out our removals to Cyprus services.
 Alternatively, to find out more, why not request an instant callback from one of our Cyprus removals experts?